 The TSPEC element and GCR Request subelement of this DMS Descriptor shall together contain at least one field that is different from the original TSPEC element and GCR Request subelement identified by the DMSID

 The AP may update the retransmission policy, delivery method, and schedule as the size of the group changes, the capabilities of the members of the group change, GCR Request subelements for the group are received, Multicast Diagnostics or for any other reason.
-The AP advertises the current settings upon a change and periodically by:
+The AP advertises the current settings upon a change and periodically by either(#1200):

-Transmitting an unsolicited DMS Response frame with the current settings addressed to the broadcast address.
-This DMS Response frame shall be scheduled for delivery at the appropriate DTIM interval or SP where all non-AP STAs within the group are awake to receive the frame.
-One TCLAS element, one TSPEC element and one GCR Subselement shall be included per DMS Descriptor in the DMS Response element of the DMS Response frame to identify each GCR stream.
-The DMSID that identifies the GCR stream shall be included the DMS Descriptor.
-Each Status field in the DMS Status fields included in the frame shall be set to GCR Advertise.
+(#1016)

-Transmitting an unsolicited DMS Response frame with the current settings addressed to the GCR group address.
+Transmitting an unsolicited DMS Response frame with the current settings addressed to the GCR concealment(#1017) address.
 This DMS Response frame shall be scheduled for delivery at the appropriate DTIM interval or SP where all non-AP STAs within the group are awake to receive the frame.
 One TCLAS element, one TSPEC element and one GCR Subselement shall be included per DMS Descriptor in the DMS Response element of the DMS Response frame to identify each GCR stream.
 The DMSID that identifies the GCR stream shall be included the DMS Descriptor.
 Each Status field in the DMS Status fields included in the frame shall be set to GCR Advertise.

 Transmitting unsolicited DMS Response frames with the current settings individually addressed to each GCR group member.
 The DMSID shall be included in per DMS Descriptor in the DMS Response element of the DMS Response frame to identify each GCR stream.
 No TCLAS element, no TSPEC element and no GCR Subselement shall be included in these DMS Descriptors.
 Each Status field in the DMS Status fields included in the frame shall be set to GCR Advertise.